5 tips for international students applying to university

 Universities usually have testimonials from students, and you can often ask to get in touch with a student from your country, or a student in the program you’re interested in.
 They have great advice, and probably understand your perspective better than anyone.

 And when you become an international university student, consider sharing your experiences too!

-4. Take advantage of webinars/chats
+4. Take advantage of online events and engage

-Be sure to follow the schools you want to apply to on social media, and sign up for email updates—you can do this at Carleton by creating an account on our personalized student portal.
+Be sure to follow the schools you want to apply to on social media, and sign up for email updates—you can do this at Carleton by creating an account in Carleton360, our personalized student portal.
 This will ensure that you get notifications that we’re coming to your city or country, deadline reminders, and invitations to events.